 ISSUE BURDEN RESTS ON Discharge from Employment Employer, who must demonstrate that discharge was for "misconduct".
 Discharge for Gross Misconduct Employer, and the burden is higher in that the employer must prove some egregious act, for example theft, violence in the workplace, use of intoxicants on the job.
 Refusal of Suitable Work Claimant, who must demonstrate that s/he should not have to accept the job that is offered.
-Voluntary Quit by Employee Claimant, who must demonstrate that the reason for quitting is good cause attributable to the employer.
+Claimant, who must demonstrate that the reason Voluntary Quit by Employee for quitting is good cause attributable to the employer.
 Not Able/Available for Work Claimant, who must prove that s/he was both able to work and available for work.
 Availability is often demonstrated by quality of work search, if one is required.
 Disqualifying Income No burden per se, but employer may have to produce records showing certain payments were made upon separation.
-Liability to provide unemployment coverage Department, which must demonstrate that an employment/wage liability threshold has been reached.
-Successorship Department, which must demonstrate that the business has been acquired and continues in operation.
-Assessment - Delinquency Department must show that amounts due have not been paid.
+Department, which must demonstrate that an Liability to provide unemployment coverage employment/wage liability threshold has been Successorship Department, which must demonstrate that the business has been acquired and continues in operation.
+Department must show that amounts due have not Assessment - Delinquency been paid.
 Assessment - ABC Test Employer, who must demonstrate that all three parts of the "ABC" test have been met.
 Unemployment Tax Rate Department, which must demonstrate that information used in computing the rate is accurate.